Find out why you need to begin exercising now if you’re over 50.

 You hear it everywhere, bombarding you from all sides.
 Exercise!
 Work out!
 Take a walk!
 You hear it so much that by now you’ve almost tuned it out.
 You must exercise to keep healthy, stay young, be able to play with your grand kids…on and on and on.
 Enough already!
 You know you SHOULD do it.
 But can someone really tell me why?
-Below are ten reasons you should exercise if you’re over fifty.
+Sure!

 We’ll go ahead and begin with the biggie: